Analyzing the Price-to-Earnings Ratio of Soligenix Inc. (SNGX)

 Maxim Group gave a rating of “Buy” to SNGX, setting the target price at $5 in the report published on August 14th of the previous year.

-During the last 5 trading sessions, SNGX rose by +113.75%, which changed the moving average for the period of 200-days by -71.23% in comparison to the 20-day moving average, which settled at $1.6520.
-In addition, Soligenix Inc. saw -55.16% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SNGX fell by -28.57%, which changed the moving average for the period of 200-days by -90.87% in comparison to the 20-day moving average, which settled at $1.5805.
+In addition, Soligenix Inc. saw -83.78% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading